PrincetonUniversity/BrainPipe/README.md

 # Analysis scripts for light sheet microscopy for the Brody lab.

 Edits made by Emily Jane Dennis (ejdennis@princeton) with significant help from Zahra (zmd@princeton).
-Forked from PrincetonUniversity/BrainPipe by Tom Pisano, Zahra John D'Uva.
+Forked from PrincetonUniversity/BrainPipe by Tom Pisano, Zahra Dhanerawala, John D'Uva.
 It also includes modified scripts from ClearMapCluster and lightsheet_helper_scripts written by the same people.
 ClearMap Cluster is T. Pisano's parallelization to a cluster of C. Kirst's ClearMap software (https://idisco.info/clearmap/) for use on a cluster using a slurm based scheduler.
 Written for Python 3.7+.
+Modifications by Zahra.

-Modifications by Zahra M.  This is using ClearMap 1, but ClearMap2 is now available and we should move to that reasonably soon.
+This is using ClearMap 1, but ClearMap2 is now available and we should move to that reasonably soon.

 Includes three-dimensional CNN with a U-Net architecture (Gornet et al., 2019; K. Lee, Zung, Li, Jain, & Sebastian Seung, 2017) with added packages developed by Kisuk Lee (Massachusetts Institute of Technology), Nick Turner (Princeton University), James Gornet (Columbia University), and Kannan Umadevi Venkatarju (Cold Spring Harbor Laboratories).